-Using a blog to promote is a simple and effective approach to reach your target audience.
+Using a blog to promote is a simple and effective approach to reaching your target audience.
 It’s also one of the least expensive marketing methods.
 While there are several benefits to utilizing a blog for marketing, there are also a few common blog marketing blunders.
 In this post, we’ll go through the seven most common blog marketing blunders and how to prevent them.

 1. Only blogging for the sake of marketing